Best Of: Jude Law / Pedro Pascal

 What did they teach?

-And my mum taught English, she taught junior school too, and then she specialized in teaching English to foreign children who are coming in
+My father started out teaching English but then became at quite a young age a headmaster of a junior school and my mum taught English, she taught junior school too and then she specialized in teaching English to foreign children who are coming in without the

 knowledge of the English language.